adityastomar67/.dotfiles/README.md

 | ASCII Art                           | [fsymbols](https://fsymbols.com/text-art)                                                                                      |

 ## Installation
+>**Warning:** If you want to give these dotfiles a try, you should first fork this repository, review the code, and remove things you don’t want or need.
+Don’t blindly use my settings unless you know what that entails.
+Use at your own risk!

 I suggest you to go through configs and cherrypick what you need.
 Might be time consuming, but will provide you a setup you're happy with.

 Though if you simply wish to clone my setup on your machine, first step is to install the applications I use on your distro.
 The major ones are listed above.